mindspore-ai/docs/tutorials/experts/source_en/operation/op_custom.md

 The following points need to be explained in this example:

-- `context.set_context(device_target="GPU")` indicates that the operator runs on the GPU platform.
+- `set_context(device_target="GPU")` indicates that the operator runs on the GPU platform.
 To run on the Ascend platform, please compile an Ascend version of MindSpore and set the value of device_target to "Ascend".
 - Use Python lambda functions to infer the output shape and data type, and pass them to the `out_shape` and `out_dtype` parameters of the `Custom` primitive.
 In this example, the lambda function indicates that the output shape and data type are the same as the information of the first input tensor.
 - The operator information is not registered, so the operator information of the custom operator will be inferred from the inputs.